s-a-nersisyan/PP_miRNA_arrays/README.md

 # PP_miRNA_arrays
-A post-processing algorithm for miRNA microarray data.
+A post-processing algorithm for miRNA microarray data, http://dx.doi.org/10.3390/ijms21041228.

 ## Introduction
 This repository contains a tool for post-processing miRNA microarray data.
 Namely, the program calculates score (float between 0 and 1) for each pre-miRNA—mature-miRNA pair based on median miRNA expression level, Spearman correlation between precursor and mature miRNA and MIMAT accession number.
 The closer score to 1 the more likely that miRNA is really expressed in considered samples.